Limits for Fully-Managed Connectors for Confluent Cloud¶

 logical decoding output plug-in does not capture values for generated columns, resulting in missing data for these columns in the connector’s output.

-PostgreSQL Source Connector¶
+PostgreSQL Source (JDBC) Connector¶

 The following are limitations for the PostgreSQL Source (JDBC) Connector for Confluent Cloud.